![]() |

 SCREEN FORMATS.
 The 2.35:1 cinema format is obsolete.
 This format was officially replaced in 1972 by the Society for Motion Picture and Television Engineers (SMPTE) standards committee with the 2.4:1 cinema format.
 Some additional screen border masking may be needed to fully fit standard 2.4:1 content onto a 2.35:1 screen.
 Even on a 2.4:1 screen, border width should ideally be a minimum of 1.5” (37mm) to mask content aspect ratio variations.

 WATCHING SMALLER FORMAT CONTENT IN A 2.4:1 CINEMA FORMAT THEATER.
-All anamorphic-compatible projectors include both a mode to show 16:9 content in the center of the 2.4:1 screen as well as a mode to linearly stretch 16:9 content to fill the 2.4:1, depending on user preference.
+All anamorphic-compatible projectors include both a mode to show 16:9 content in the center of the 2.4:1 screen as well as a mode to linearly stretch 16:9 content to fill the 2.4:1 (See the relevant blog post here) depending on user preference.

 PROJECTOR ORIENTATION.
 The projector should be ideally mounted horizontally +/- 3” from screen center and at a height equal to or slightly above the top of the screen image for best geometry (for more details see the lens model manual).